OfficeDev/office-js-docs-pr/docs/develop/convert-JavaScript-to-TypeScript.md

 If you're using Visual Studio to create an Office Add-in that uses TypeScript, you can leverage the Visual Studio Office Add-in JavaScript template instead of starting from scratch.
 After creating the new add-in using Visual Studio, you then convert the project to TypeScript.

+   > **Note:** To learn how to create an Office Add-in TypeScript project using a the Yeoman generator, see  [Create an Office Add-in using any editor](../../docs/get-started/create-an-office-add-in-using-any-editor.md).

 In your TypeScript project, you can have a mix of TypeScript and JavaScript files and your project will compile fine.
 This is because TypeScript is a typed superset of JavaScript that compiles JavaScript.

 This walkthrough shows you how to convert a Visual Studio Excel JavaScript add-in taskpane template to TypeScript.
 You can use the same steps and apply it to other Visual Studio Office add-in JavaScript templates.